Centular/docs/index.md

 ```
 POST /rights/resources
 {
+  parentId: "{your-domain-id}", (Your domain id will be a UUID e.g. "e4a68bbe-1cb7-42f4-8ab9-a3a7950128f5")
+  resourceTypeId: "system.type",
+  resources: [{
-  id: "organisation-type-branch"
+    id: "mycompany-type-branch"
     name: "Branches", (Preferably in plural form as a resource type identifies a collection)
-  resourceTypeId: "system.type",
-  parentId: "e4a68bbe-1cb7-42f4-8ab9-a3a7950128f5" (Your domain id will be a UUID)
+  }]
 }
 ```
 ## Registering Resources